jkempf42/kube-volttron/gateway-node/README.md

 vbac service, since the vbac service is accessed only through the Volttron Central Web UI.

-Customize the `vbac-deploy.yml` Deployment manifest as follows:
+Customize the `vbac-deploy.yml` `Deployment` manifest as follows:

 - Edit the file and replace the value of the `"default-route"` property, set to  `"192.168.0.118"`, in the JSON object that is the value of the
 `spec.template.annotaions.k8s.v1.cni.cncf.io/networks` key with the IP address of your host machine.
 Normally with Flannel, the default route goes out the `eth0` interface as shown in the above diagram and over `cni0` host interface into the `flannel` overlay.
 Changing the default route ensures that traffic to the host subnet exits the pod through the `net0` interface which is on the host subnet.
+Traffic to other pods in the cluster, including the vcentral pod, will still go through the `eth0` interface.

 ## Deploying the vcentral microservice pod

-You need to have a Volttron Central microservice deployed somewhere in your cluster network before deploying any gateways, because the gateways used hostname base service discovery look for the Volttron Central hostname (`vcentral` in the default image) to connect up with Volttron Central.
+You need to have a Volttron Central microservice deployed somewhere in your cluster network before deploying any gateways, because the gateways use hostname base service discovery look for the Volttron Central hostname (`vcentral` in by default) to connect up with Volttron Central.
 If you don't have a cloud or on-prem remote Volttron Central deployed you can deploy a test vcentral microservice in the standalone gateway cluster as follows.